duncanleung/duncanleung.com/content/posts/2021-06-12-husky-prettier-eslint-precise-commits-lint-staged-pre-commit-pre-push.md

 I've previously written about how to set up ESLint for a mixed TypeScript and JavaScript codebase, and you can see an example of an ESLint config set up to parse both [TypeScript and JavaScript Files](https://duncanleung.com/eslint-mixed-javascript-typescript-files-codebase/)

-Setting up a Prettier config is relatively straightforward, but ideally should be discuseed with your own team's opinions.
+Setting up a Prettier config is relatively straightforward, but ideally should be discussed with your own team's opinions.

 <div class="filename">.prettierrc</div>